NeelBhowmik/xrayvision-benchmark/README.md

 ```
 # :rocket: Contribute

 Welcome to our lively repository - and you're invited to join the party!
 Feel free to contribute!

-If you spot a missing paper - create an issue or drop us an email at neelanjan.bhowmik@durham.ac.uk.
+If you spot a missing paper - create an [issue](https://github.com/NeelBhowmik/xvision-benchmark/issues) or drop us an email @ neelanjan.bhowmik@durham.ac.uk

-Together, we'll make this repo the coolest gathering spot for all things knowledge! 🚀📚
+Together, we'll make this repo the coolest gathering spot for all things knowledge 📚